ColbyFarnham/Boston-311-Missed-Trash-Cases-2025-/README.md

 ## Data Cleaning
 - Some neighborhoods were labeled Allston/Brighton
-- Filtered for Allston / Brighton in the address field rather than the neighborhood field,
-- then update the data to either 'Allston' or 'Brighton'
+- Filtered for Allston / Brighton in the address field rather than the neighborhood field, then updated the data to either 'Allston' or 'Brighton'

 ---